sundials-codes/mri-adaptivity-paper/README.md

   cd ../../
 ```

-n these complete, the following executables should each be in the top-level `bin` folder:
+When these complete, the following executables should each be in the top-level `bin` folder:
 `ark_kpr_nestedmri`,
 `ark_test_accumerror_brusselator`,
 `ark_test_accumerror_kpr`,